uofa-cmput404/uofa-cmput404.github.io/content/general/help.md

 If your question is related to implementation/configuration issues in the projects/assignments, the TAs are best suited to help you.
 You can attend TA office hours remotely. **TAs do not provide help outside of Labs and Scheduled Office Hours.**

-If your question is related to content covered in class and you need further explanation, please post on the disucssion forum.
+If your question is related to content covered in class and you need further explanation, please post on the discussion forum.

 ## Instructor